sabrinafuller/intro-html/README.md

 ## Your GitHub Learning Lab Repository for Intro to HTML

+## Completed this tutorial to learn how to make a page

 Welcome to your repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.

 Oh!
 I haven't introduced myself...